Trial Attorney Representing Those Accused Of DUI For Over Three Decades

 The attorneys at our law firm have experience defending clients against a number of different criminal charges, including but not limited to DUI, theft, sex crimes, domestic violence, assault, and battery, so they know criminal law well.
 A conviction will stay on your record and affect your life for years to come, which is why it’s important to hire an attorney who can aggressively defend your rights and fight for the best possible outcome.

 DUI can be very complex and the penalties for this crime can be significant, so it’s essential to trust your case to an experienced legal professional.
+A DUI for drugs is just as serious.
+Although the laws for DUID are similar, the defense process is different.
 Our criminal defense lawyers can provide you with the legal advice you need to understand your charges and the next steps in the process.
 If you are facing DUI charges in Southern California, including Los Angeles, Riverside, Ventura and Long Beach, turn to the defense attorneys with The Law Offices of Jerry Nicholson.
 Contact our law offices to discuss your case in a free and confidential consultation session by calling 562-434-8916 or filling out the form on this website.